GentleTomZerg/gentleTomzerg.github.io/_posts/2024-01-07-Philosophy-of-SoftwareDesign.md

 **NOTE**: Exception aggregation works best if an exception propagates several levels up the stack before it is handled; this allows more exceptions from more methods to be handled in the same place.

 ## Solution4: Just Crash?

+In most applications there will be certain errors that it's not worth trying to handle.
+Typically, these errors are difficult or impossible to handle and don't occur very often.
+The simplest thing to do in response to these errors is to print diagnostic information and then abort the application.

+- Out of Memory
+- I/O Error

+## Design special cases out of existence

+Special cases can result in code that is riddled with if statements, which make the code hard to understand and lead to bugs.
+Thus, special cases should be eliminated wherever possible.
+The best way to do this is by designing the normal case in a way that automatically handles the special cases without any extra code.

+Example:
+Text Editor -> How to represent selection?

+Approach1: startIdx, endIdx, no_selection_flag -> result in numerous checks to detect the no selection condition and handle it specially.

+Approach2: startIdx, endIdx -> startIdx == endIdx means a empty selection.
+No need to define a special case!!!

+# Design it Twice

+Designing software is hard, so it’s unlikely that your first thoughts about how to structure a module or system will produce the best design.
+You’ll end up with a much better result if you consider multiple options for each major design decision: **design it twice**.

+# Why Write Comments?
+The Four Excuses